TULiberalArts/Geography-and-Urban-Studies/pages/research.md

 ### Environmental Justice (Jeremy Mennis)

 Environmental justice is the principle that all people have equal protection under environmental laws and the right to participate in environmental decision-making in their community.
 I am interested in the quantitative analysis of race, class, and other socioeconomic characteristics as they relate to indicators of environmental risk, particularly toxins produced from industrial and commercial activity.
-Recent research has focused on the distribution of air toxic releases in New Jersey , as well as on racial equity in actions taken by agencies responsible for enforcing environmental policies.
-For more information, go HERE
+Recent research has focused on the distribution of air toxic releases in New Jersey, as well as on racial equity in actions taken by agencies responsible for enforcing environmental policies.

 ### Cities, Photography and Critical Pedagogy (Rickie Sanders)

-My interests center on the connections between social theory and the social, cultural, and visual tendencies of society.
+My interests center on the connections between social theory and the social, cultural and visual tendencies of society.
 I am particularly interested in how interactions and desires ground themselves on the landscape.
-My recent work has included an examination of invisibility on the urban landscape (with Loreley Garcia Gomez); the work of Italo Calvino; the public space of urban communities; and the complexities of connecting critical geography to the classroom.
+My recent work has included an examination of invisibility on the urban landscape (with Loreley Garcia Gomez), the work of Italo Calvino, the public space of urban communities, and the complexities of connecting critical geography to the classroom.
 I am presently working on a book length monograph in collaboration with Bogdan Jankowski which explores how cities and urban landscapes are imagined and re-presented.

 ### Transport Methods of Resistance Movements (Jacob Shell)

 This project looks at the social geographies of transportation during resistance movements.
 What modes of transportation, and what transport-oriented labor niches, have been understood as especially useful for clandestine, politically subversive mobility, in different times and places over the past 150 years?
 My main case-studies look at the U.S. and Canada, the British Isles, and South and Southeast Asia.
 In undertaking this research, I became especially interested in the cultural politics and contested geographic manifestations of animal-based and water-based forms of transportation.
 This research has culminated in a book which is forthcoming from MIT Press.

 ## Globalization

-We are interested in studying the diverse processes that constitute globalization and its impacts on urban conditions and people’s daily lives in cities in both US and international contexts.
-Our interest is in the urban and regional dimensions of these changes: in labor markets, labor flows, immigration, and welfare state restructuring; identity, culture, and concepts of citizenship; and social and cultural processes in domestic and international settings.

 We are interested in studying the diverse processes that constitute globalization and their impacts on urban conditions and people’s daily lives in cities in both US and international contexts.
 Our interest is in the urban and regional dimensions of these changes: in capital flows, labor markets, labor flows, immigration, and welfare state restructuring; identity, culture, and concepts of citizenship; and social and cultural processes in domestic and international settings.